Agoric/documentation/main/distributed-programming.md

 ### Providing updates

-Contract instances use a notifier to provide updates by importing and calling `produceNotifer()`, which returns a notifier and an updater.
+Contract instances use a notifier to provide updates to people who want to follow changes.
+They import and call `produceNotifer()`, which returns two facets, a notifier and an updater.
 You can pass the notifier object to anyone allowed to see that contract instance's state changes.